 Master of Science in Nursing

 The Master of Science in Nursing program is a 36 credit hour program of study that aligns with the Essentials of Master’s Education in Nursing identified by the American Association of Colleges of Nursing (AACN).
 The curriculum is designed to accommodate working nurses by providing learning activities in an online, distance education format with the exception of the practicum experiences that will be completed at locations geographically close to students.
-Students are admitted fall semester and can complete the program in six semesters.
+The program can be completed in six semesters.
 The semesters are divided into eight week sessions, so students take one course at a time, with the exception of the Capstone II course that runs the entire semester.
 The program of study must be completed in five years measured from the first semester of enrollment through degree completion.

 The Master of Science in Nursing Program at Mercy College of Ohio is pursuing initial accreditation by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
 Applying for accreditation does not guarantee that accreditation will be granted.

 Email Dr. Karns